grandma-collaboration/grandma-cookbook/doc2/Shift_Team_Documents.md

 > **If it's not written down, it didn't happen.**
 ---
 Below is a template of what should be included in a shift log to monitor observations *as a team*.
+Particularly, we create these documents using google docs, due to its versatility.

 ## Structure of a Shift Log